ZacharyGeurts/AMOURANTHRTX/README.md

 The double window is still an issue between main and RTXHandler.
 You'll See.

+Don't be the guy that makes shaders into hpp files.
+Don't.

 Interesting enough, you can check a different file, everytime you poop.
 You can use ming on a Mint VM to compile for your Windows probably.